Groumy/Groumy.github.io/_drafts/tbh-.md

 If we apply this rules to the Powerful Foe rule, player's won't be able to roll Critical Hits anymore when attacking an opponent with higher HD than their own, as the they will have to roll above their differences in HD on the D20.

-For some it might be ok that since the foe is
+For some it might be ok that since the foe is more powerful than you, you just can't criticaly hit it, but for most players they will have the impression we have robbed them ...

+So, let's say that you

 # The house rule